Andreas John Ziegler: NJPW, Ring of Honor, and return to OVW (2021–2025)

 In 2021, Ziegler began working for NJPW Strong (TV Series).
 He debuted against Rocky Romero in a losing attempt.
 That match was known as his first mainstream appearance.
 His next appearance was in a match against Clark Connors.
 His last known appearance was at NJPW Autumn Attack.
 A. J. Z. signed with Control Your Narrative.
 A. J. Z. was a part of the first ever match, at the first ever CYN event, that was held in Orlando, Florida.

 On June 17, 2023, A. J. Z. debuted for ROH at the United Center in Chicago Illinois.
 He competed against the ROH six-man tag team champions the Mogul Embassy's Brian Cage, Kaun, and Toa Liona.
 They were managed by Prince Nana.

 On June 17, 2023, A.J.Z. appeared in an episode of Destination Polaris which also featured Braun Strowman.
 The two showed host Alexa Score how to wrestle.
 Destination Polaris airs nationally on television.

 Ziegler renamed himself "The Hunter" A.J.Z.
 Using this new persona, he has wrestled all over the United States and into Canada on the independent wrestling scene.
-In June of 2024, AJZ returned to OVW.
+In June 2024, AJZ returned to OVW.
 He has aligned himself with Doug Basham and won the OVW Southern Tag Team Championship.
 AJZ and Basham won in the main event at one of OVW's biggest-ever shows on Saturday, August 31.
 OVW Fight Night took place at the Appalachian Wireless Arena in Pikeville, Kentucky.

-TNA Wrestling (2025)
+TNA Wrestling (2025–present)

 In June 2025, AJZ debuted for TNA Wrestling.
 He wrestled against a debuting Cedric Alexander.
 He has consistently appeared alongside Mustafa Ali.

+On Thursday Night Impact!s AMC debut on January 15, 2026, AJZ was revealed as Mr. Elegance, the new member of The Elegance Brand.
+He assisted The Elegance Brand's Heather by Elegance and M by Elegance to win the TNA Knockouts World Tag Team Championship.